Jess

 What the data suggests & what I'd test next:

-My ad set drove significantly more top-of-funnel volume than the other two creator variants.
+My ad set drove significantly more top-of-funnel volume than the other three creator variants.
 A few hypotheses about why, and what I'd explore next:

 The homeowner POV likely drove stronger scroll-stop behavior because it's an unexpected voice for a B2B ad.
 It breaks the pattern of what a contractor expects to see in their feed.